Innopolis-Robotics-Society/the_blimp_swp/docs/roadmap.md

 # Roadmap

-This document describes the project roadmap through the end of the SWP course.
-It does not extend into speculative post-course version planning.
+This document describes the final roadmap and completion state of the SWP course project.

-**Last updated:** 12 July 2026
+**Last updated:** 17 July 2026

 ---

 ## Course Outcome Goal

-Deliver a customer-usable simulation environment for an autonomous indoor airship, transitioned to the Innopolis Robotics Lab with complete documentation and a stable release.
+Deliver a customer-usable simulation environment for an autonomous indoor airship, complete the customer handover process, and finalize the Software Engineering project with a stable MVP release and full documentation.

 ---